Sala delle Capriate at Palazzo della Ragione / CN10 architetti

 Less Specs

-From the architect.
+Text description provided by the architects.
 The project provides for a new set-up of the "Sala delle Capriate" in the “Palazzo della Ragione” of Upper Bergamo.
 The building dates back to the XII century and represents the physical and functional center of the historic city.
 It is the core of a system of open public spaces and it directly relates to them on different sides.
 Once the building stopped to host the municipality, the upper room changed a series of different functions.
 Today its walls are covered with a significant review of art pieces collected over time from different buildings of the city.

 The result is a minimal intervention made of a suspended system of hexagons, intended as gazes over the city: like the circles drawn on the embroidery of the colored windows, the suspended structure puts on display the excellence of the territory.
 This is exactly as it occurs in the cellars of the beehive, where the repetition of the hexagonal frame becomes the structure where life happens.
 Similarly, the hexagons of the project can become light, sound, image, space.
 It is a dynamic system of possible configurations that transform the room according to the given event and program.